Intense Pulsed Light (IPL) Treatment

 You may experience some mild discomfort in the treatment area for a few days after the treatment.
 When you wake up the day after the procedure, your upper and lower eyelids might be stuck together.
 This is caused by increased gland secretions and is not a problem.
 You can clean and open your eyelids using a warm, wet cloth or a cleansing towelette if your doctor has recommended one.

 Some people experience blurry vision due to increased gland secretions for a few days after the treatment, after which clear vision and comfort return.
 You will most likely receive three or four monthly IPL treatments initially and then a maintenance treatment every six months to a year.
 If you have darker skin, you may not be a candidate for IPL treatment, and your doctor can recommend other options.

 IPL offers a more permanent solution to your ocular surface disease than some other treatments because it targets an underlying cause instead of only the symptoms.
-IPL may be used alone or along with one or more other treatments for meibomian gland dysfunction such as prescription antibiotic or steroid eyedrops, LipiFlow thermal pulsation, warm eyelid compresses, eyelid cleansers and nutritional supplements.
+IPL may be used alone or along with one or more other treatments for meibomian gland dysfunction, such as prescription antibiotics or steroid eye drops, LipiFlow thermal pulsation, warm eyelid compresses, eyelid cleansers, and nutritional supplements.